How to Water Tomato Plants With Your Smartphone

 You can turn your drip irrigation system on or off using your PC or WiFi-enabled phone – from anywhere.

-Locate the EZFlora Controller inside your house, in the garage or other protected area.
+Locate the EZFlora Controller inside your house, in the garage or another protected area.
 Run a pair of wires rated for underground burial from the EZFlora to the 24-volt ac valve located near your patio in a valve box for protection.
 Use water-proof electrical connectors.
 For a permanent installation run underground plastic piping from the 24-volt valve box near your patio to a shutoff valve at your house.
 Be sure to install a backflow protector and adhere to your local plumbing and electrical codes.

 An irrigation installer can help you plan your system and install it for you.